 Our business is conducted in China and substantially all of our revenues and expenses are denominated in Renminbi.
-For your convenience, this prospectus contains translations of Renminbi amounts into U.S. dollars at specified rates.
-For all dates and periods through December 31, 2008, exchange rates of Renminbi into U.S. dollars are based on the noon buying rate in The City of New York for cable transfers of Renminbi as certified for customs purposes by the Federal Reserve Bank of New York.
+For your convenience, this prospectus Our business is conducted in Chinia and substantially all of our revenues and expenses are denominated in Reminibi.
+For your convenience, this prospectus contains translations of Renminibi amounts into U.S. dollars at specified rates.
+For all dates and periods through December 31, 2008, exchange rates of Renminibi into U.S. dollars are based on the noon buying rate in The City of New York for cable transfers of Renminibi as certified for customs purposes by the Federal Reserve Bank of New York.
 For January 1, 2009 and all later dates and periods, the exchange rate refers to the exchange rate as set forth in the H.10 statistical release of the Federal Reserve Board.
-Unless otherwise noted, all translations from Renminbi to U.S. dollars and from U.S. dollars to Renminbi in this prospectus were made at a rate of RMB6.8259 to US\$1.00, the exchange rate in effect as of December 31, 2009.
-We make no representation that the Renminbi or U.S. dollar amounts referred to in this prospectus could have been or could be converted into U.S. dollars or Renminbi, as the case may be, at any particular rate or at all.
+Unless otherwise noted, all translations from Renminib to U.S. dollars and from U.S. dollars to Renminibi in this prospectus were made at a rate of RMB6.8259 to US\$1.00, the exchange rate in effect as of December 31, 2009.
+We make no representation that the Renminibi or U.S. dollar amounts referred to in this prospectus could have been or could be converted into U.S. dollars or Renminibi, as the case may be, at any particular rate or at all.